waggle-sensor/sensors/v4.1/README.md

 Initialization, configuration, enable, disable, read, and write functions for sensors, which have sensor id, are defined in Sensor*.ino files with regard to its sensor id, and for sensors just added on the metsense board can use call functions in Bus*.ino.
 Bus*.ino is related to bus type and address or pin number of the sensor.

+### Flashing firmware using makefile
+Makefile in /waggle-sensor/senssros/v4.1/integrated/firmware does complie, build, and flash onto the board.
+Binary file of the firmware is created in bin folder in the directory.

-### Flashing firmware
+### Flashing firmware using platformio
-Platformio is used to complie and flash the firmware to coresense boards.
+If you would like to use platformio, you can use commands below, but the structure of the directory v4.1 needs to be re-configured.
+Build method is changed from platformio to use makefile because platformio does not provide a way to create binary file, which needed to flash new firmware to nodes.

 * To install platformio using pip: ```$ pip install -U platformio```